Constanze3/evil-json/README.md

 - Provide a nice and easy way to access values in a nested JSON Value
 - Provide JSON encoder with some customizations (pretty printing)

-\*: I am not planning to tailor this on any specific standard and I may ignore things like processing utf-8 etc.
+\*: I am not planning to tailor this to any specific standard and I may ignore things like processing utf-8 etc.